-The most valuable thing you can do as a student of literature is to read widely.
-Literature students at New College tend always to have 'a book on the go' (or three or four...).
+In addition to this, the most valuable thing you can do as a student of literature is to read widely.
+Literature students at New College tend always to have 'a book on the go' (or two or three...).
 Ideally there should be a nice balance between enjoying your old favourites, following your interests, and challenging yourself by reading more widely.
 If most of your reading is novels, it would be good to explore poetry and drama.
 There is a whole world of literature out there, and you should jump right in!
 Your teacher will be happy to give you further advice once you start at New College, but the key thing is to keep reading.